swarup-2004/Amdocs-GenAI-Hackathon-Backend/README.md

   }
 }
 ```

-## Setup for Neo4j
-Ensure your Neo4j instance is running and configured with the credentials stored in your `.env` file.

 ## Additional Notes
 - If you encounter any issues, ensure all required dependencies are installed.
 - To deactivate the virtual environment, use: